marzeq/modrinth-updater/README.md

 A simple CLI tool to update your mods from a config file using the modrinth API

-**MAKE SURE TO BACKUP YOUR MODS FOLDER BEFORE YOU USE THIS SOFTWARE!!!
-I AM NOT RESPONSIBLE FOR ANY DAMAGE CREATED BY THIS SOFTWARE!!!**
+**THIS IS BETA SOFTWARE!!!
+MAKE SURE TO BACKUP YOUR MODS FOLDER BEFORE YOU USE THIS SOFTWARE!!!
+I AM NOT RESPONSIBLE FOR ANY DAMAGE CAUSED BY THIS SOFTWARE!!!**

 ## Setup